BelaBartok39/Pirate-Chat-Project/README.md

   - Main thread for user input.
   - Secondary thread for receiving messages from the server.
 - Thread synchronization using locks to prevent race conditions.

 ---

+# Security: SSL/TLS Encryption

+- All messages between client and server are encrypted using SSL/TLS.
+- The server uses a self-signed certificate (`server.crt`, `server.key`).
+- The client disables certificate verification for testing with self-signed certs.
+- To test SSL, you can:
+  - Add debug prints after the SSL handshake (already present in the code).
+  - Use Wireshark to verify that traffic is encrypted.
+  - Attempt to connect with a non-SSL client (should fail).

+---